 Alternatively, emotional support animals are not trained in specific tasks, nor are there as many limitations on the types of animals that qualify; dogs, cats, birds, and even miniature horses can qualify as emotional support animals.
-In the United States, the Fair Housing Act and the Air Carriers Access Act both cover the legal definitions of emotional support animals.
-These laws help protect emotional support animals and their owners when attempting to rent a living space or travel by air.
+In the United States, the Fair Housing Act covers the legal definitions of emotional support animals.
+This law helps protect emotional support animals and their owners when attempting to rent a living space.
 So, if you or someone close to you suffers from asthma, but the condition is not considered to be severe, an emotional support animal may be the best option for you.

 Those dealing with asthma also have the option of seeking treatment with a therapy dog, but this is a little more complicated, as therapy animals are often used exclusively in treatment facilities.
 To put it simply, a therapy dog is any dog that meets certain criteria required to provide psychological and emotional support to an individual.
 However, by this definition, most dogs would probably qualify.
 Many people adopt dogs for this very purpose: to provide emotional support and companionship.
 In reality, therapy dogs are used for specific intervention treatments for those suffering any kind of mental pain or debilitation.

 Therapy dogs can be used for a variety of circumstances.
 For example, nursing homes, rehabilitation centers, and hospice care facilities often use therapy dogs to combat loneliness and depression among the residents.
 When children (or adults) suffer the loss of a close family member, therapy dogs are a great way to encourage healing and help the individual cope with emotional trauma.